-Second, if they want to successfully manage construction projects in these countries, then project managers in DCs need to focus more on the main cultural dimension, especially the level of inequality, time orientation and the level of indulgence of the DCs where they are operating.
+Secondly, if they want to successfully manage construction projects in these countries, then project managers in DCs need to focus more on the main cultural dimension, especially the level of inequality, TO and the level of indulgence of the DCs where they are operating.
 Project-oriented organisations that send expatriates to manage construction projects in DCs need to train them in cultural intelligence.
 They need to appreciate different cultural dimensions and collaborate effectively with other project team members.

-Finally, it is important for managers of project-oriented organisations to recognise that their employees have a set of ideologies and values that dictate their behaviour.
+Finally, managers of project-oriented organisations need to recognise that their employees have a set of ideologies and values that dictate their behaviour.
 Therefore, for successful CPM, managers need to learn the culture of the society of their employees and formulate organisational policies that meet their needs.
-Managers of multinational project-oriented organisations also need to identify the cultural differences in societies that they operate if they wish to find a fine balance for the construction project's success.
+Managers of multinational project-oriented organisations also need to identify the cultural differences in the societies in which they operate if they wish to find a fine balance for the construction project's success.